sris96/joyinzaika/README.md

 1. **Enable GitHub Pages:**
    - Go to Settings → Pages in your GitHub repository
    - Under "Build and deployment", select "GitHub Actions" as the source
-   - The custom domain `joynzaika.srishtychandra.me` is already configured
+   - The custom domain `joynzaika.com` is already configured

 2. **DNS Configuration:**
    Make sure your domain has the following DNS records: